 EIDE or IDE - This is a drive connection, either for hard drives blu-ray, or dvd roms, currently just used for the dvd and blu ray roms.
 You can connect two drives for every connector on the motherboard.
 The one at the end of the cable is called the master, the one in the middle is called the slave.

-SATA or Serial ATA - This is the faster new interface for hard drives, it replaces IDE.
+SATA or Serial ATA - This is the faster new interface for hard drives and optical drivesSATA, it replaces IDE.

 DDR - Often called by many different names DDR2, DDR3, checking the MHz number as well as the DDR number will let you know which RAM it supports.